Posted June 18, 2020

 - Identify and cultivate strategic partnerships with businesses in coordination with the Executive Director.

-- Supervise the Development Associate and track progress of that position towards departmental goals; oversee gift processing and acknowledgement distribution.
+- Supervise the Development Manager and track progress of that position towards departmental goals; oversee gift processing and acknowledgement distribution.

 - Maintain accurate records using the national CRM (Salesforce).
 Ensure development activities conform to organizational policies and financial accounting practices.